FernandaFranco/170-study-guide/topics_review.md

 - Code that is evaluated on the server side
 - Verify user session
 - Load data from database
-- Render html (so erb/views is server side!)
+- Generate html code (so erb/views is server side!)

 # Which files in a Sinatra project is client-side and which are server-side?